oVirt/ovirt-system-tests/docs/general/running_tests.markdown

 If you're interested in how things works internally and how you can use Lago cli to do more cool stuff,<br>
 checkout the full [Lago documentation][1] and read about Lago 'verbs' and other goodies.

-If you're have more questions about ovirt-system-tests, try checking out the faq[2] page<br>.
+If you're have more questions about ovirt-system-tests, try checking out the [FAQ] page<br>.
 If you still can't find what you're looking for try the mailing list of ovirt (devel@ovirt.org) or lago (lago-devel@ovirt.org).

 Enjoy!

 [1]: http://lago.readthedocs.io/en/stable/
-[2]: docs/general/faq.html
+[FAQ]: faq.markdown